The whimbrel is a large shorebird that is 1.4-1.5 feet (0.43-0.46 m) in length with a wingspan of 2.6-2.7 feet (0.8-0.83 m).

 The female lays 3-5 eggs in a depression on the ground that is lined with moss, grass, and lichen.
 Both parents incubate the eggs.
 Incubation takes 27-28 days.

 The chicks are precocial and leave the nest and feed themselves shortly after they are born.
-Both parents care for the chicks until they fledge 34-42 days after hatching.
+Both parents care for the chicks until they fledge (develop flight feathers) 34-42 days after hatching.

 The whimbrel has a lifespan of 12-24 years.